Google Pixel 9a review: The Energizer Pixel

 The Pixel 9a has the same machine-cut, flat-sided aesthetic as most Android phones and iPhones these days.
 Its only claim to fame is the ultra-slim, teardrop camera sensor that's a bit too subtle, squeezed into the corner of a flat, matte slab.

-The classic Pixel camera housing catches on pockets but keeps your phone steady on flat surfaces.
-I was worried the left-aligned 9a sensor would bring back the imbalanced wobble so common with other brands, but it doesn't!
+The classic Pixel camera bar catches on pockets but steadies your phone on flat surfaces.
+Thankfully, the left-aligned 9a sensor is so thin that it prevents any wobbling.
 It's easy to browse and tap the 9a on a desk or wireless charger, and it's much simpler to slide it into my jeans pocket.

 Close-up of the Peony Google Pixel 9a, focused on the camera cutout and LED.